Why This Matters

 Upton Sinclair

-- "The Jungle" (1906) exposed unsanitary meatpacking conditions through immersive research, spending seven weeks undercover in Chicago stockyards
+- The Jungle (1906) exposed unsanitary meatpacking conditions through immersive research.
+Sinclair spent seven weeks undercover in Chicago's stockyards, observing conditions firsthand.

 Nellie Bly

-Compare: Ida Tarbell vs. Upton Sinclair—both muckrakers who achieved legislative reform, but Tarbell used document-based research over years while Sinclair used immersive undercover work over weeks.
+Compare: Ida Tarbell vs. Upton Sinclair: both muckrakers who achieved legislative reform, but Tarbell used document-based research over years while Sinclair used immersive undercover work over weeks.
 If an FRQ asks about investigative methods, these two illustrate the spectrum.

-Government Accountability and Political Exposés
+Government Accountability and Political Exposรฉs

 These journalists focused on holding government officials and institutions accountable, often revealing cover-ups, abuses of power, and policy failures that officials wanted hidden.